 And now at last it comes.
 You will give me the Ring freely!
 In place of the Dark Lord you will set up a Queen.
 And I shall not be dark, but beautiful and terrible as the Morning and the Night!
 Fair as the Sea and the Sun and the Snow upon the Mountain!
 Dreadful as the Storm and the Lightning!
 Stronger than the foundations of the earth.
 All shall love me and despair!J. R. R. Tolkien

 This article is a continuation of, and probably the conclusion to, our “Sharpening Japanese Tools” series.
-The last post was one year ago and gave an example of how to employ the lessons taught in the previous 28 posts.
-At that time, your humble servant promised to discuss the subjects of this post at a later date.
+The last article was one year ago and gave an example of how to employ the lessons taught in the previous 29 posts.
+At that time, your humble servant promised to discuss the subjects of this article at a later date.
 It’s later.

 Why the delay?
 Simply because I am an excessively compassionate sumbitch who wanted Beloved Customers who hadn’t already figured out plane blade sharpening on their own to become proficient at regular sharpening operations before worrying about something as bizarre as wacking hard steel blades with hard steel hammers.
 After all, in the words of Miss Benatar, it’s sometimes a heartbreaker.

 But now with the blog teetering on the loose and crumbly edge of the rabbit hole that is the Japanese handplane, we have the choice of either gliding gracefully into its depths or clumsily tumbling down ass over tea kettle (oh my!).
-Alas, we can tarry no longer.
+Alas, we can tarry balanced in this precarious position no longer.

 So spread your wings and fly, my brave cygnets!